 ABET Program Educational Objectives

-- Successful, ethical professionals, who adapt to and drive innovations in technology and our global society in their desired career path;
+- Successful professionals, who adapt to and drive changes in technology and our global society in their desired career path, including industrial engineering based careers, as well as other professional disciplines;

 - Lifelong learners and pursuers of advanced knowledge;